 How long is the validity of a Schengen Visa

 There is a difference between Duration of Stay (DOS) and Visa Validity (VV).
 DOS is the maximum of days you can stay in the Schengen area; the count begins the moment you enter Schengen.
 VV, on the other hand, pertains to the period of time you can use your Schengen visa.
-A Schengen-visa holder may stay within the Schengen zone, whether for business or tourism purposes, for up to 90 days.
+A Schengen visa holder may stay within the Schengen zone, whether for business or tourism purposes, for up to 90 days.
 You can find a detailed explanation about this in this link, Schengen Visa Types & Validity.

-Which embassy/country to obtain Schengen visa from
+Which embassy/country to obtain a Schengen visa from

 All Schengen members can issue this visa and as a general rule, you should apply to the one where you will be entering first or the country where you will be staying the longest.
 In my case, I submitted my visa application to the country of my first point of entry, France.

 Generally, you need to apply to the Embassy/Consulate of the country you are visiting.
-The good thing about this is, even if you are visiting more than one country you only need to get one Schengen visa.
+The good thing about this is, that even if you are visiting more than one country you only need to get one Schengen visa.
 I applied to France for my visa but I didn’t have to go to the French Embassy myself.
 That’s because there is an outsourcing company that processed my visa application for me called VFS Global.

-VFS Global worldwide manages administrative and tasks related to visa, passport, identity management, and other citizen services for its client governments.
+VFS Global worldwide manages administrative tasks related to visa, passport, identity management, and other citizen services for its client governments.
 They serve as a sort of a middleman between the applicants and the embassies, doing the nitty-gritty of facing the applicants, gathering and assessing their documents, then passing them all to the embassies for approval.
 However, they do not cater to all Schengen countries.
 You may get their services if you are visiting any of these countries: Austria, Belgium, Czech Republic, Denmark, Finland, France, Malta, Netherlands, Norway, and Switzerland.

 How to process Schengen visa application through France